jingjie00/everypay/README.md

-# Pay Rocket
+# EveryPay
 Payment Becomes Faster

-# Welcome to Pay Rocket Readme.
+# Welcome to EveryPay Readme.

-Pay Rocket is a Payment app Ui made in Java android studio.
+EveryPay is a Payment app Ui made in Java android studio.
 It is just an Frontend build.

-Pay rocket is made for Android only as it is made in Android Studio.
+EveryPay is made for Android only as it is made in Android Studio.

 ## Requirments

-Pay Rocket Requires Java and Andorid Studio and Emulator to Test on.
+EveryPay Requires Java and Andorid Studio and Emulator to Test on.
 It is completly made in Java.